ITExpertdoo/euroconnect/README.md

-  # Design System for EuroConnect
+  # Design System for EuroConnect final

-  This is a code bundle for Design System for EuroConnect.
-The original project is available at https://www.figma.com/design/DK4fd6AlSnzaw9gNqo63bq/Design-System-for-EuroConnect.
+  This is a code bundle for Design System for EuroConnect final.
+The original project is available at https://www.figma.com/design/DK4fd6AlSnzaw9gNqo63bq/Design-System-for-EuroConnect-final.

   ## Running the code